yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 ![](/ps/ps3/img/Milestone2img/StoryboardView.png)

 *Step 1:* First, select View in the left pane.
-Use the `“=”` button in the bottom right to bring the design canvas to the actual size.
+Use the `=` button at the bottom right to bring the design canvas to the actual size.
 This step is necessary so that objects can be dragged and dropped from the Object Library to the View.

 ![](/ps/ps3/img/Milestone2img/ButtonAttributes.png)